-- 3. Click the Rescan button (on the Rescan window). maxView Storage Manager scans all the channels or ports on the controller you selected. - 4.
-When the scan is complete, click Cancel to close the Rescan window.
+- Click the Rescan button (on the Rescan window). maxView Storage Manager scans all the channels or ports on the controller you selected. - 4.
+When the rescan is finished, click Cancel to close the Rescan window.

 Setting a Controller's Default Task Priority